Serio-Programming/NewYouTubeDownloadSuite/README.md

 The executable version of this program comes with Python library files and a downloads folder.

 >WHAT VERSION
+This is version 1.0.2.
+It changes a function in Pytube cipher.py so that it can work with YouTube's update.
-This is version 1.0.1.
-It addresses an error that arose from YouTube changing some of its JavaScript in February of 2022.
+Version 1.0.1 addresses an error that arose from YouTube changing some of its JavaScript in February of 2022.

 >ASCII BONSAI TREE FROM THE ARCHIVE: